Gaddiel0327/healthcare_data_visualization/README.md

 Create a new branch for your feature or bug fix.
 Follow the coding style guide.
 Submit a pull request with a clear description of your changes

+## References

+- [D3.js Gallery](https://observablehq.com/@d3/gallery?utm_source=d3js-org&utm_medium=hero&utm_campaign=try-observable): This project utilizes visualizations created using D3.js, a JavaScript library for producing dynamic, interactive data visualizations in web browsers.
+We drew inspiration and utilized code snippets from the D3.js Gallery to enhance the visualization capabilities of our project.